pomelo-nwu/ReasonGraph/README.md

 **ReasonGraph** is an open-source web platform for visualizing and analyzing reasoning processes of Large Language Models (LLMs).

-- **Model Support:** Integrates with over 50 state-of-the-art models from major LLM providers including Anthropic, OpenAI, Google, and Together.AI.
+- **Model Support:** Integrates with over 50 state-of-the-art models from major LLM providers including Anthropic, OpenAI, Google, Grok, Deepseek, Qwen, and Together.AI.
 - **Reasoning Methods:** Implements mainstream reasoning approaches including sequential methods and tree-based methods.
 - **Modular Framework:** Standardized APIs for easy integration of new reasoning methods and models.
 - **Beginner-Friendly:** Intuitive UI design with visualization updates and simple configuration.